 Roberta’s Fluffy Icing Recipe:

 1 cup (8 ounces) granulated sugar

 2 teaspoons pure vanilla extract

 * You can use either salted or unsalted butter.
 I prefer the salted version myself.
 The little bit of salt in the icing actually enhances the flavors.

-Add the milk mix to the whipped sugar mix, 2 tablespoons at a time over 5 to 10 minutes of mixing.
-NOTE: You want to make sure that the sugar has completely dissolved and there is no sense of the grains of sugar in the icing.
+Add the milk mix to the whipped sugar mix, 2 tablespoons at a time, over a period of over 5 to 10 minutes of mixing.
+You want to make sure that the sugar has completely dissolved and there is no sense of the grains of sugar in the icing.

 Makes about 3 cups icing.